acenturyandabit/polymorph/README.md

 I know right?
 How come noone else has thought of this yet?

 ## Documentation
 I uh, should get to that.
-There are a trove of examples in /operators/, including `template.js` and `referenc.js`, but they may not be up to date.
+There is a trove of examples in /operators/, including `template.js` and `referenc.js`, but they may not be up to date.
 To really see how I get around polymorph as a developer, check out itemlist.js.
 If you have any recommendations, send me an email :3

 Happy creating!